emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  February 28th Meetup
+#  March 28th Meetup

-The next meetup will be on Wednesday February 28th, 2018.
+The next meetup will be on Wednesday March 28th, 2018.

-No confirmed talks so far, therefore let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
+There will be one talk at least by Til, something related to org-mode, to be specified further.
+Let us know if you have something you want to talk about, anything more or less Emacs related is welcome!

 ### Location